gperdrizet/llm_detector/setup_notes.md

 you should set broker_connection_retry_on_startup to True.
 ```

-Following the instructions given in the warning via the Celery configuration dict. in the Flask app set-up function clears the warning.
+Following the instructions given in the warning via the Celery configuration dictionary in the Flask app set-up function clears the warning.

+## Next steps

+OK, we have the basic API working.
+One important GOTCHA to note for later.
+CUDA complains about being reinitialized in Celery workers (fork vs spawn).
+The solution was to start the Celery worker with *--pool=solo* this makes tasks blocking and causes them to run in-line (ie in the same process as the worker).
+So, bye-bye concurrency for now.
+This is OK for the time being, because we don't have the compute resources to compute scores for more than one string at a time, so this behavior is what we want.
+If we were to scale this, however, the execution and job scheduling strategy would need a revisit.